redox-os/book/src/microkernels.md

 ### Small Performance Overhead

-Any modern operating system needs basic security mechanisms such as virtualization and segmentation of memory.
+Any modern operating system needs basic security mechanisms such as memory isolation and virtualization.
 Furthermore any process (including the kernel) has its own stack and variables stored in registers.
 On [context switch](https://en.wikipedia.org/wiki/Context_switch), that is each time a system call is invoked or any other inter-process communication (IPC) is done, some tasks have to be done, including:

 - Saving caller registers, especially the program counter (caller: process invoking syscall or IPC)
 - Reprogramming the [MMU](https://en.wikipedia.org/wiki/Memory_management_unit)'s page table (aka [TLB](https://en.wikipedia.org/wiki/Translation_lookaside_buffer))